 By DR JEFFREY KITINGAN

-- Datuk Dr. Jeffrey Kitingan is president of Parti Solidariti Tanah Airku (STAR) and Assemblyman for Bingkor
+- Dr. Jeffrey Kitingan is Assemblyman for Bingkor and president of Parti Solidarity Tanah Airku (STAR)